osate/osate2/standalone_tests/LoadDeclarativeModelAndEMV2_api/ReadMe.txt

 - fred2.aadl contains an EMV2 error model specification.
 - test.aadl contains a bogus annex specification for the annex type "fake".

-The point here is that if you load fred2.aadl you will see tha tthe error model is parsed into ErrorType nodes.
+The point here is that if you load fred2.aadl you will see that the error model is parsed into ErrorType nodes.
 No extension is registered to handle the "fake" annex, so that remains processed as a giant text string.